 No matter which procedure you end up getting, it’s important to treat your eyes with TLC!
 They may feel sore or uncomfortable for a few days.

 While recovering from a procedure like SMILE, the best thing you can do is rest your eyes and avoid straining them.
 This means you should take a break from screens like televisions or tablets, at least for a few days.
 Your eyes will thank you!

-You’ll need to take all medications and eye drops as prescribed by Dr. Rex Hamilton for the best results with SMILE or any of the procedures offered at the Santa Monica Eye Medical Group.
+You’ll need to take all medications and eye drops as prescribed by Dr. Rex Hamilton for the best results with SMILE or any of the procedures offered at the Hamilton Eye Institute.